RajvirChalthanwala/RajvirsBookStore/RajvirsBookStore/README.txt

 make changes to the assembley references in the same file and add required statements... after editing the code save the content and update the GIT repo....
 18:18

+18:23 -----------------
+- Push the Covertype to database and create the migration
+- write "add-migration AddCoverTypeToDb" in the package console in .Dataaccess project and enter
+- after creating the migration its time to update the database and check that the table is created or not ?
+- the new migration file "20221122232234_AddCoverTypeToDb.cs" got created...
+- Check the View > SQL object explorer > CoverType.cs table
+- save it and move forward...
+18:26

+20:16 -----------------
+- took a break in between and now continuing with the same !!!!
+- tried solving the previous errors of refrencing
+- created "CoverTypeContoller" in Area > Admin > Contollers folder same as CategoryController to create the CRUD pages
+- Now going forward to create the same Index Razor View page for the Index view and the Upsert view...
+- create CoverType folder in the Areas > Admin > views
+- create two razor view pages "Index.cshtml" and "Upsert.cshtml"
+- alter the code in both the files same as the pervious CRUD pages...
+- save all the content with all 6 errors for now :(
+- then update the git repository....
+- I tried making the Razor View page but failed as there was 6 errors so its build failed...
+- Taking another break will continue after some time !!!!
+- As of now commiting the halfwork with errors
+20:26